k-nuth/kth/docs/utxo-store-api-requirements.md

 has to go, for the same reason the probe must not touch it.

 Deletes are a writer's operation, so they do not need to scale the way probes do.
-What they need is to stop being ambiguous: an explicit outcome rather than a count or a bool that means different things.
+What they need is to stop being ambiguous: `erase` returns an explicit outcome rather than a count or a bool that means different things, while the batch result uses `erased_count` without duplicating the erased request identities.
+The caller already owns the input span, and the count together with the other three sets is enough to verify the partition.
 The partition rules of section 3 apply here too, cancellation included.

 ## 5. Writes, rotation and compaction